MiniGameWorlds/MiniGameWorld/resources/devWiki/detectable-event-list.md

 - EntityDeathEvent (When killer is a player)
 - EntityDamageByEntityEvent (When damager or `projectile shooter` is a player))
 - EntityTargetEvent (When taget entity is a player)
-- ProjectileHitEvent (When hit entity is a player or projectile shooter is a player)
+- ProjectileHitEvent (When hit entity is a player)
 - ProjectileLaunchEvent (When projectile shooter is a player)

 ### - VehicleEvent